kxtzownsu/LowTaperFadeCord/README.md

+# CREDITS TO [Vesktop](https://github.com/Vencord/Vesktop) FOR THE PROJECT!
+I AM ONLY CHANGING THE BRANDING!
+THIS IS NOT MY PROJECT.
+GO GIVE VESKTOP A STAR ON GITHUB

+## Below is the original README

 # Vesktop

 Vesktop is a custom Discord desktop app

 **Main features**:

 - Vencord preinstalled
 - Much more lightweight and faster than the official Discord app
 - Linux Screenshare with sound & wayland
 - Much better privacy, since Discord has no access to your system

 **Not yet supported**:

 - Global Keybinds
 - see the [Roadmap](https://github.com/Vencord/Vesktop/issues/324)